kai-niu/dimstore/README.md

 * persistor: the persistor provider associate with this feature.
 'None' value implies the default persistor.
 * serializer: the serializer provider associate with this feature.
 'None' value implies the default serializer.

-The last step of register a feature is to call the register function:
+The last step of registering a feature is to call the register function:

 ```python
 store.register(metadata, foo_feature)